by J.A. Strawn

 "Not your fault.
 You were attacked.
 Crazy lady could have killed you."

 Bruce furiously shook his head.
 "No. She was frail.
 Half-starved.”

 Bruce looked down at his own strong hands, the hands of a surgeon.

 “Someone attacks, you stand your ground.
 It’s in your rights,” Harrison offered an excuse.

-He glanced around the dark room, hoping for a distraction and caught sight of a strange dark man moving back and forth against the far wall but couldn’t see his face.
-He could make out the faces of everyone else in the room but it was as if this face just didn’t want to be seen.
+He glanced around the dark room, hoping for a distraction and caught sight of a strange dark man pacing near the far wall, but couldn’t make him out.
+He could distinguish the faces of everyone else in the room but it was as if his just didn’t want to be seen.

 Harrison saw his father’s face contort, barely hiding a sneer, a face of revulsion before it returned to a mask of contrition.
+But that's all it was, a mask.
 Harrison felt a chill run up his spine just as it happened.

 "Daddy, it was an accident.
-You didn’t really want to hurt her,” Harrison offered.
+You didn’t really want to hurt her,” Harrison said.
 “It was an accident.
 You didn't get in trouble, right?”